Nel-Q/Asteroid-Escape/README.md

 # Asteroid-Escape
-This game was done as an assignment for a Computer Engineering Class (Comp_Eng 205) Assignment 5- Asteroid Game: Asteroid Escape
+This game was done as an assignment for a Computer Engineering Class (Comp_Eng 205) and is written in Assembly.
+Assignment 5- Asteroid Game: Asteroid Escape

 Game Specifications